Christmas Day: It is forever full of surprises

 Whether it’s enjoying a hug, a kiss, or a cuddle with a little person you love (or a pet).
 Or watching closely as someone opens a gift you have given them, not worrying about their “reaction” but watching their approach and their response.

 It could be mindfully eating some roast turkey, Christmas pudding, or enjoying a sip of a rare alcoholic beverage.
+Or mindfully watching a Christmas movie, or enjoying some Christmas music.

 Whatever it is… just remember this Christmas Day, that life is about collecting moments, not things.